Self-organizingThe distribution of power

 The world is facing many challenges and a fruitful and sustainable way to deal with these is to look at organizations as living organisms, as part of a larger ecosystem.
 It means having a systemic approach and philosophy where everything is connected and constitutes a system where the whole is greater than the sum of its parts.

-The DP Model is represented by an image consisting of 12 mobile spheres, symbolising the different areas that constitute the model.
+The Distributed Power Model is represented by an image consisting of 12 mobile spheres, symbolising the different areas that constitute the model.
+Those areas are to be seen as different dimensions or aspects that an organisation or team needs to take into consideration and work with.

 People are central in an organisation.
 Principles such as psychological safety and equality lead to their engagement and well-being.
 Since an organisation is a part of a whole, the people in it also need to find balance when it comes to health, well-being, workload, productivity, own development, etc.